jimken123/soda/steps_versioned_docs/version-v0.17.0/StructuredData/FromConcordance.md

 ---
 title: FromConcordance Step | Structured Data Connector Documentation
 sidebar_label: FromConcordance
 description: Extracts entities from a Concordance stream.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, StructuredData]
 hide_title: true
 hide_table_of_contents: true